smithmichael11/smithmichael11/README.md

 # Welcome to My Technology and Security Portfolio

-Welcome to my comprehensive portfolio showcasing my expertise in Information Assurance, Technical Support, and Cybersecurity.
-Here, you'll discover the breadth and depth of my skills and passion for technology and digital security through a variety of meticulously managed projects and experiences.

-Explore my diverse collection of videos and projects, each representing a significant milestone in my journey to master the intricacies of IT support, information protection, and cybersecurity.
-This portfolio offers a window into my work and insights, presented with clarity and professionalism.

-Whether you're interested in technical support solutions, information assurance strategies, or cutting-edge cybersecurity practices, you'll find relevant examples of my work here.
-If you're interested in connecting or learning more about my experiences, you'll find all the necessary contact information on this page.

-Embark on this journey through my portfolio and discover the dedication and expertise that drive my commitment to supporting, securing, and safeguarding digital assets and infrastructure.
+Thanks for stopping by!
+This is where I showcase my journey and hands-on experience in Information Assurance, Technical Support, and Cybersecurity.

+Here, you'll find a curated collection of projects and labs that reflect my passion for securing digital infrastructure and solving complex technical challenges.
+From threat analysis and vulnerability management to network design and incident response, this portfolio highlights my skills in real-world scenarios.

+Whether you're exploring solutions in IT support, digging into cybersecurity practices, or just curious about how I approach security problems, there’s something here for you.

+Feel free to connect — I’m always open to sharing insights, collaborating, or diving deeper into the tech that keeps our systems safe.

 ## About Me

-I am a dedicated IT and Cybersecurity professional with a strong foundation in technical support and a growing expertise in information assurance.
+Dynamic and detail-oriented IT and cybersecurity professional with over 8 years of experience in technical support, networking, and cybersecurity analysis.
+Proven expertise in diagnosing and resolving hardware, software, and network issues while maintaining exceptional customer satisfaction.
+Skilled in leveraging Linux commands, Python scripting, and cybersecurity frameworks like NIST CSF to address vulnerabilities and enhance organizational security.
+Passionate about leveraging analytical skills and technical knowledge to contribute to innovative IT and cybersecurity solutions.

 My interests span a wide range of areas including:

 - Technical Support: Providing robust IT solutions and user assistance
 - Information Assurance: Ensuring the integrity, availability, and confidentiality of data